SciML/DiffEqDocs.jl/docs/src/analysis/parameter_estimation.md

 # [Parameter Estimation and Bayesian Analysis](@id parameter_estimation)

-Parameter estimation for ODE models, also known as dynamic data analysis, is provided by the DiffEq suite.
+Parameter estimation for differential equation models, also known as dynamic data analysis, is provided by the DiffEq suite.

 ## Installation